zwangphy/myLeetCode/leetcode/substrings_of_identical_characters.md

 Back to the general case.
 If all character between `S[i]` and `S[j]` are found to be identical, we can directly compute the number of valid subtrings between `i` and `j` by the formula and then reset `i` by `j+1`.

+Note: don't forget to count in the number of valid substrings in the final sliding window.

 Time complexity: O(n)

 ```